Free Mini Hot Water Bottle Cover Knitting Pattern: The Shopkeeper's Friend

 When you're done, share your project on Ravelry here!

-2. Wriggle this tube of hot water bottle into the cover through the neck opening and let the hot water bottle unfold inside the case when past the neck and shoulder shaping in the case.
+Wriggle this hot water bottle tube into the cover through the neck opening and let the hot water bottle unfold inside the case when past the neck and shoulder shaping.

-3. Now the bottle is in the case, shimmy the bottle into place into the corners you’ve made in the cover.
+Now the bottle is inside, shimmy the bottle into the corners of the cover.

-4. Fill and empty the hot water bottle through the opening at the top of the neck.
-You may want to fold the ‘collar’ down to do this if it grips over the top of the hot water bottle’s neck.
+Fill and empty the hot water bottle through the opening at the top of the neck.
+You may want to fold the ‘collar’ down to do this if it grips over the top of the bottle’s neck.

-Well, in this pattern you will have learnt quite a few new skills!
-After this pattern, we'd say you're primed and ready to do your first sweater.
-The skills used in this pattern are:
+Well, in this confident beginner's knitting pattern, you will have learned quite a few new knitting skills!
+After you've finished this, we'd say you're primed and ready to knit your first sweater.

-• Magic Loop in the round (small circumference knitting, in the round, on a long cable)
+- Magic loop (knitting small circumferences in the round on a long cable)